 The Chelopech laboratory operates its own sample preparation facility using standard sample preparation equipment.
 Face and diamond core samples are prepared separately in order to prevent contamination.
 From late 2004, the site laboratory was upgraded and significantly re-equipped, under the supervision of SGS Laboratories ("SGS") in order to be SGS certified.
 SGS manages the site laboratory as an independent sample preparation and assay facility for a monthly management fee.
 An SGS qualified laboratory manager is always on site.
-SGS Chelopech laboratory has been ISO 9001:2008 certified since April 2013, updated to ISO 9001:2015 in April 2019 and re-certified until April 9, 2025.
+SGS Chelopech laboratory has been certified under International Organization for Standardization ("ISO") 9001:2008 since April 2013, updated to ISO 9001:2015 in April 2019 and recertified until April 9, 2025.
 All samples from Chelopech mine are prepared (drying, crushing, pulverization and splitting) and completed on site at SGS Chelopech, while samples from exploration sites are prepared and analyzed at SGS Bor, Serbia.
 Both laboratories operate to SGS Global and international standards under SGS's international accreditation.
 All methods and procedures are implemented together with international quality control protocols.